Rugby: Five ex-All Blacks seeking to make history with Hawaiian franchise bid

-According to a story on djcoilrugby.com, ex-New Zealand representatives Anthony Tuitavake, Ben Atiga, Jerome Kaino, Joe Rokocoko and John Afoa have all clubbed together with friends and business associates Matt Atiga, Tracy Atiga and Cam Kilgour to found the first Maori and Polynesian owned and operated professional rugby club in the world.
+According to a story on djcoilrugby.com, ex-New Zealand representatives Anthony Tuitavake, Ben Atiga, Jerome Kaino, Joe Rokocoko and John Afoa - as well as former New Zealand sevens international Benson Stanley - have all clubbed together with friends and business associates Matt Atiga, Tracy Atiga and Cam Kilgour to found the first Maori and Polynesian owned and operated professional rugby club in the world.

 READ MORE: